manas0615/RecoverAI/README.md

 VERIFIED_SUCCESS
 ```

-P29 includes an end-to-end Test Mode flow that exercises the real Razorpay
+The real Test Mode flow exercises:

-payment-link API and the real RecoverAI webhook/verification boundary.
+1. Razorpay payment-link creation.
+2. Persistence of the provider-generated reference.
+3. Webhook ingestion through the application endpoint.
+4. HMAC verification.
+5. Provider/action correlation.
+6. Independent verification.
+7. `VERIFIED_SUCCESS`.

-The test harness can generate correctly signed webhook requests locally for
+For controlled end-to-end testing, correctly signed webhook requests may be
-controlled E2E verification, while the Razorpay payment-link creation itself
+generated by the test harness and delivered through the actual webhook
-uses the real Test Mode provider.
+endpoint.
+The financial provider call itself uses the real Razorpay **Test
+Mode** API.

 > **This is Test Mode evidence, not a production merchant integration.**